angular/angular/src/lib/input/input.md

 ### Error messages

-Error messages can be shown beneath an input by specifying `md-error` elements inside the `md-form-field`.
+Error messages can be shown beneath an input by specifying `mat-error` elements inside the `mat-form-field`.
 Errors are hidden by default and will be displayed on invalid inputs after the user has interacted with the element or the parent form has been submitted.
-In addition, whenever errors are displayed, the container's `md-hint` labels will be hidden.
+In addition, whenever errors are displayed, the container's `mat-hint` labels will be hidden.

 If an input element can have more than one error state, it is up to the consumer to toggle which messages should be displayed.
 This can be done with CSS, `ngIf` or `ngSwitch`.